polymorphm/lib-socks-proxy/README.md

 Using
 -----

-Example of using:
+Example of using with threads:

-    $ cat EXAMPLE
+    $ cat EXAMPLE-2
     #!/usr/bin/env python3
     # -*- mode: python; coding: utf-8 -*-